avinor/terraform-azurerm-application-gateway/README.md

 # Application Gateway

+*This template is not optimal at the moment due to missing azurerm provider features.
+Will be fixed as soon as there is an updated provider*

 This module deploys a simplified version of Application Gateway v2, it does not support v1 of Application Gateway.
 It is a slim down version that is meant to be configured by an external application, in this case https://github.com/Azure/application-gateway-kubernetes-ingress.
 It will create some endpoints and backends because that is required, but will ignore any changes to them on later deployments.
 That way any changes done by external application will be kept.

 Although it is slimmed down there are some options to configure the security policies, private ip and waf configurations.
 It will however always use sku Standard_v2 or WAF_v2 based on if waf is enabled.